 - Bright light sufficient to trigger a circadian response improves sleep, mood, and behavior in dementia and Alzheimer’s patients.
 [R]

-- In this study, hens preferred spending time under bluer florescent lighting over incandescent light of the same lux.
+- In this study, hens preferred spending time under bluer fluorescent lighting over incandescent light of the same lux.
 [R]

-- Evening melatonin secretion and peripheral heat loss occurs earlier in office workers exposed to brighter light.
+- Evening melatonin secretion and peripheral heat loss occur earlier in office workers exposed to brighter light.
 [R]

 - Exposure to adequate amounts of blue light is necessary to set the circadian rhythm and bring about a massive cascade of biological processes on a daily basis.
 [R] [R]